ssm-lab/rl4mt-replication-package/README.md

 - [02-scripts](/02-scripts) - Contains a Python script to generate the plots in the [03-results](/03-results) folder
 - [03-results](/03-results) - Contains plots that are used in the publication

+## Usage
+Run `python .\02-scripts\plotting.py` from the root and follow the instructions.
+Results will be generated into `03-results`.

 ## Experimental setup

 ### Problem